 The City of Graz, known as the “Culinary Capital of Austria” should be at the top of any Austria bucket list but even more so for foodies.
 The highlight of this foodie mecca is the annual Graz Long Table (Lange Tafel in German) dinner which celebrates local food and wine prepared by the city’s premier chefs.

 This culinary event is held near the end of August in the main square of Old Town Graz with the beautiful town hall and clock tower as a backdrop.
-750 lucky ticket holders gather at long tables covered with crisp white linens, glistening stemware, and bouquets of summer flowers, and treated to a seven-course gourmet Chef’s dinner paired with amazing wines from the region of Styria.
+750 lucky ticket holders gather at long tables covered with crisp white linens, glistening stemware, and bouquets of summer flowers, and are treated to a seven-course gourmet Chef’s dinner paired with amazing wines from the region of Styria.
 As traditional Austrian music plays in the background, the entire scene is magical, and one that food and wine lovers won’t soon forget.

 Even better is that everything served at the Long Table is sustainably sourced from local producers and the event meets the Austrian Ecolabel for Green Events.

 This event is the foodie fete of the year and tickets can be hard to come by.
-The 2021 event is sold out, but take heart, tickets for 2022 will go on sale on later in 2021.

 If your travel plans include Austria, get tickets early and plan on a relaxing and fun summer evening at the Graz Long Table.